KenKundert/sshconfig/doc/examples.rst

     :width: 50%
     :align: center

-In this case you can simply list the available ports on your host entry and specify the desired port when you run *SSHconfig*:
+In this case you simply list the available ports on your host entry and specify the desired port when you run *SSHconfig*:

 .. code-block:: python